« Previous Page

 The person inhales the medicine while breathing normally through a mouthpiece

 or face mask.
 A nebulizer makes inhaling medicine easier for people who are

-having serious difficulty breathing or who have trouble using an inhaler, which
+having serious difficulty breathing or who have trouble using an inhaler.
+An inhaler

 requires careful timing and control of one's breathing.